jgeumlek/MoltenGamepad/documentation/gendev.md

 * `vendor` : the hexadecimal vendor id
 * `product` : the hexadecimal product id
 * `uniq` : a (potentially missing) uniquely identifying string for the device
+* `driver` : the name of the linux driver for this event device
+* `events` : can be one of `superset`, `subset`, or `exact`.
+Superset matches if the device contains all the events of this generic driver.
+Subset matches if the device has no reported events not listed in this driver, but it must have at least one event in common with this driver.
+Exact requires both of the conditions of superset and subset to hold.
+That is, the device has exactly the events of this driver; no more, no less.

 Putting this together results in a match line that may resemble the following.

     [name="Microsoft X-Box 360 pad" vendor=045e product=028e]

-The first field is assumed to be the nameg.
+The first field is assumed to be the name.
 Thus the following is valid as long as ambiguity is avoided.

     ["Microsoft X-Box 360 pad" vendor=045e product=028e]